namednil/namednil.github.io/_pages/about.md

 ### News
+- New preprint <a href="https://arxiv.org/abs/2310.00796">Injecting a Structural Inductive Bias into a Seq2Seq Model by Simulation</a>.
 - Got an Outstanding Paper Award at ACL 2023 for <a href="https://aclanthology.org/2023.acl-long.810/"> Compositional Generalization without Trees using Multiset Tagging and Latent Permutations</a>!
 - <a href="https://aclanthology.org/2023.eacl-main.159/"> Compositional Generalisation with Structured Reordering and Fertility Layers</a> has been accepted to EACL 2023.